shaneweisz/OCR-Character-Confusion/README.md

-# char-seq-confusion©
+# char-seq-confusion
-Isazi Character Sequence Confusion © 2019
+Isazi Character Sequence Confusion 2019

 -------------------------
 ## How to use if testing a different implementation of an OCR engine: